Links

 Around 80 supporters of the pair allegedly attacked the

-homes of rival UDA men on Friday night in response to the
+homes of rival men on Friday night in response to the

 move.